odinb/bash-plexamp-installer/README.md

 This is based on the "2020-08-20-raspios-buster-armhf-lite" image.

 This script will install NodeJS 9, configure HiFiBerry-HAT if you choose to, or set HDMI-as default for audio out, and installs Plexamp-v2.0.0-rPi-beta.2.
+Plexamp will then runb headless on the Raspberry Pi.
+It can be controlled with a Plexamp client on another device, like your smartphone or desktop computer.

 Release-notes: https://forums.plex.tv/t/plexamp-for-raspberry-pi-release-notes/368282